 None of these TEFL programs is fully accredited, and yet they remain popular TEFL programs – due to the proliferation of their affiliate marketers.

-In addition, and something that is really low-moral bar, quite a few of the TEFL reviews websites earn their money via affiliate marketing.
+In addition, and something that is a low moral bar, quite a few of the TEFL review websites earn their money via affiliate marketing.

 Trusted TEFL Reviews has a zero-tolerance policy for affiliate marketing.

 There is zero affiliate marketing on Trusted TEFL Reviews.

 We don’t allow TEFL companies to manipulate their reviews on Trusted TEFL Reviews, and we don’t charge TEFL companies anything for listing their programs.

 The only advertising allowed is granted to the TEFL program winner of the annual Teachers’ Choice Award.
 TEFL Online Pro is the winner of this year’s award, so they have been allowed to promote any TEFL course discounts that they may run during the year.
 This additional exposure on Trusted TEFL Reviews is without charge for the TEFL program currently enjoying Teachers’ Choice Award winner status.

 Other than this one advertising benefit, no other advertising, in any form, is allowed on Trusted TEFL Reviews.

 The most reputable TEFL companies (the ones that are fully accredited and internationally recognized) are not known for employing the services of affiliate marketers.